saypop/courier-kata/README.md

-# FundApps Tech Test
+# Courier Kata

 ## Introduction
-This is a tech test for FundApps, modelling a courier system in Ruby.
+This is a courier system built in Ruby.
 Ruby aside, the only other technology used is the RSpec testing framework.

 Instructions were to approach the project in a step wise manner without looking ahead to following tasks.
 Required output is a collection of items with their individual cost and type, with a total cost.
 There is no limitation set on the inputs.